 Completed in 1635 for Sir Thomas Holte, after whom the famous Holte End stand of Villa Park is name, Aston Hall has had a colourful history, including as the site of a battle in the English Civil War, during which Birmingham fought against the royalist cause.

-This project takes place almost exactly 374 years after The Battle of Birmingham, which saw 200 brummies valiantly defend the city against a 2,000 strong royalist army, on March 31st 1643.
-Aston Hall bears the battle scars to this day, including a cannonball hole in its staircase.
+This project takes place almost 400 years after The Battle of Birmingham, which saw 200 brummies valiantly defend the city against a 2,000 strong royalist army, on March 31st 1643.
+Aston Hall bears the battle scars of the Civil War to this day, including a cannonball hole in its staircase.

-Over 7 days of workshops based at Aston Hall, participating children will discover some of Aston Hall’s many stories, and explore some of its fascinating chapters through art and music.
-Together with local musicians and artists, the pupils will develop a performance-piece re-telling some of these stories, which they will perform together at Aston Hall at the end of the project.
+Over a week of workshops based at Aston Hall, participating children discover Aston Hall’s many stories, and explore them through art and music.
+Together with local musicians and artists, the pupils develop a performance-piece re-telling some of these stories, and perform them together at Aston Hall at the end of the project.

 The project includes two amazing trips – first, to The Library of Birmingham Archives and Collections, and later to the Parliamentary Archives at Westminster.
 On each of these trips, the group enjoy a behind-the-scenes tour of the archive, learning about the work that goes into preserving stories for future generations.
 They also take part in bespoke workshops delivered by the archivists, and have a chance to further explore the stories they’ve discovered.